The first was (1990) which charts the path of the St Michael Line from Land’s End to East Anglia.

 However, these power points in the earth’s energy grid need our attention and care.
 They need to be visited and and the paths need to be used lest they grow over.

 Neglected networks tend to atrophy and fall into disrepair.
 The result is a gradual depletion of vitality within the areas they designed to enliven.

-Be part of the restoration.
-Buy this book and learn about the node points nearest to you.
+Be part of the restoration. and learn about the node points nearest to you.
 Visit them and walk the paths that pass through them.

 You will not only become fitter and happier but you will also contribute to the restoration of Albion’s network of winding paths through the hollow hills.

 For more information visit the authors’ homepage: belinusline.com